-Logan Paul files complaint against Heritage over auction of Chicago Bulls court
+Logan Paul drops lawsuit against Heritage over auction of Bulls court

-Cover Image for Logan Paul files complaint against Heritage over auction of Chicago Bulls court
+Cover Image for Logan Paul drops lawsuit against Heritage over auction of Bulls court

 The signed piece of the United Center floor includes five inscriptions from Michael Jordan.
 (Credit: Heritage Auctions)

-Logan Paul filed a petition for a temporary restraining order and temporary injunction against Heritage Auctions over authenticity concerns regarding a section of game-used court he won at auction for $562,555.42 last month.
+The boxer and social-media influencer was issued a temporary injunction against Heritage in September over authenticity concerns regarding a section of game-used Chicago Bulls court he won at auction for $562,555.42 last month.

-Paul’s complaint alleges Heritage has denied him the right to investigate the authenticity of the item prior to payment, and the YouTube star is being told by the auction house he will lose his right to the lot (and it will return to the consignor or appear in another auction) if he does not pay the full amount.
+Paul’s complaint alleged Heritage had denied him the right to investigate the authenticity of the item prior to payment, and the YouTube star said he was told by the auction house he would lose his right to the lot (and it would return to the consignor or appear in another auction) if he did not pay the full amount.

 According to the complaint, the piece was represented as the 8-foot by 8-foot section of the court from the United Center in Chicago from 1994-2005, during which time Michael Jordan’s Bulls claimed their second three-peat.
 The item is signed by Jordan and includes five inscriptions.